Atom Smasher (DC Comics): Modern-day JSA issues

-In the Justice Society of America: The Kingdom special, Stargirl recruits Atom Smasher to knock some sense into Damage, who has become an evangelist of sorts for the Third World god Gog after the cosmic being (temporarily) healed his scarred face.
+In the Justice Society of America: The Kingdom special, Stargirl recruits Atom Smasher to knock some sense into Damage, who has become an evangelist of sorts for Gog after the cosmic being temporarily healed his face.
 He views Pratt's son as a brother figure, since he was brought up by Pratt in the first place.

 Atom Smasher finally returns to the JSA during the "Black Adam and Isis" arc printed in Justice Society of America #23–25.
 Asking the team for a second chance at honoring the memory of Al Pratt, Atom Smasher joins the Justice Society in battling Black Adam and Isis, who have robbed Captain Marvel of his powers and his throne at the Rock of Eternity.
 At the conclusion of the story, despite Wildcat's distrust, Atom Smasher is readmitted into the JSA as a full member, along with all the other members of the team who had acted poorly in recent issues.
-He vanishes for several issues, but he reappears in the JSA: All-Stars book as a victim of kidnapping.
+He vanishes for several issues, but he reappears in the JSA All-Stars book as a victim of kidnapping.

-In the "Watchmen" sequel "Doomsday Clock", Atom Smasher returns to the DC Universe alongside the rest of the Justice Society of America when Doctor Manhattan, inspired by Superman, undoes the changes that he made to the timeline that erased the Justice Society of America and the Legion of Super-Heroes.
+In Doomsday Clock, Atom Smasher and the Justice Society are revealed to have been erased from existence by Doctor Manhattan, who altered the timeline to prevent the Justice Society from forming.
+They are resurrected when Superman convinces Manhattan to undo his actions.

 Powers and abilities

-Already super strong at his normal size — 7 ft 6 in, or 2.3 m (though recently he has been depicted as being of a more normal height when not using his powers), Atom Smasher's strength and density increase proportionately to whatever size he chooses (it was explained in JSA #75 that his muscles and bones actually break and reform as they grow to achieve these great heights).

-In the DC Encyclopedia, it is stated that he could grow up to 60 feet without problems.
-Whether there is a limit to the heights he can grow to is unknown.
-At 60 feet, he was strong enough to knock out Power Girl with one stomp, and easily decimated most of the JSA during "Black Reign", but he is vulnerable to super-strong punches from the likes of Black Adam, being knocked unconscious with one blow several times.
-During his time as Nuklon, Albert was able to phase through walls; he has not been shown using this power in recent years, but it is unclear whether it has been retconned away.
-Rothstein is also a skilled pilot and mechanic.
-In the first few years of JSA, he could be seen piloting the JSA's jet, the Steel Eagle, as well as the Star Rocket Racer in JSA: Our Worlds at War, and earlier being Infinity, Inc.'s primary pilot.
+Atom Smasher possesses superhuman strength and durability, and can further increase in size and strength at will.
+His strength and density increase proportionately to whatever size he chooses.